How to create an employee handbook

 An employee handbook isn't just a document that you give your employees on their first day of work, only for them to never glance at again.
 At least, it shouldn't be.

 When done right, this document can be a valuable reference for both employees and employers, providing general information and guidance about a business's values, policies, and procedures.
-Having these details in writing ensures clarity and reduces confusion for all involved.
+This transparency is crucial given that, according to researchers at the University of Chicago, only 17% expressed trust in America's large corporations.

 The key to a useful employee handbook is including the right information.